Why ARE window cleaners SO harmful to you and your family?

 Windex is as synonymous in our language for window cleaner as Kleenex is for tissue.
 Windex frequently touts the fact that it is “Windex with Ammonia” directly on the label.
 As summarized in Green, but Toxic, Are Your Green Cleaning Products Toxic or Safe, you may feel comfortable in knowing the ingredients for the ecofriendly version of Windex with Vinegar are safe, only to learn the active ingredient in that product is ethylene glycol, another term for butyl cellosolve.

-These window cleaner harmful ingredients are reasons to seek green cleaning products and green janitorial supplies that are safe and non-toxic such as those offered by Green Cleaning Products.
+Is glass cleaner toxic?
+I think we can see that the harmful chemicals in window cleaner are reasons to seek green cleaning products and green janitorial supplies that are safe and non-toxic such as those offered by Green Cleaning Products.